XenonA7/xenons-playable-classes/README.md

 # Xenon's Triblader Mod
 ![Kindling Triad](https://user-images.githubusercontent.com/105614278/168501697-8dccf971-8564-4166-bbdb-d3c6ec79d870.gif)

 Install instructions can be found at the bottom of this page.
 The DLC is required for this mod to funciton.
 This mod is also aimed at those who have already experienced Crosscode and its DLC to completion.
 Manlea and Ninja skins should remain disabled in-game for this mod to work.
+Mod only contains text for English.

 # **PRE-RELEASE VERSION**